sivasubramanics/kcftools/README.md

 ```
 ##contig=<ID=chr3,length=324658466>
 ```
-Describes the reference contig (chromosome ID and its length).
+Specifies the reference contig (chromosome ID and its length).

 ```
 ##INFO=<ID=IS,Type=Float,Description="Minimum score for the window">